stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Shader Pipeline Stage

-A pipeline can be comprised of multiple programmable shader stages, therefore in this case we implement the nested builder for shaders as a local class of the pipeline builder:
+A pipeline can be comprised of multiple programmable shader stages, therefore in this case we implement the nested builder for shaders as an inner class of the pipeline builder:

 ```java
 public static class Builder {